ColdBox/coldbox-platform/ApplicationTemplate/test/readme.txt

 Structure:
+-integration
-cfcunit - cfcunit enabled tests mxunit - mxunit enabled tests
+	- cfcunit - cfcunit enabled tests
+	- mxunit - mxunit enabled tests
- - AllTests.cfc - Test Suite for all test cases
- - GeneralTest.cfc - The test case for the ehGeneral.cfc handler
+ 		- GeneralTest.cfc - The test case for the General.cfc handler
- - MaintTest.cfc - The test case for the ehMain.cfc handler
+ 		- MaintTest.cfc - The test case for the Main.cfc handler
+ -unit
+ 	- For all your unit test cases.
+ -mocks
+ 	- For any mock testing or mock objects.

 SPECIAL CONSIDERATIONS: